 Wildlife photography is something I have been passionate about for the past five years or so.
-Living and working in the wilderness oasis that Londolozi is, allows me to nurture this passion and to share it with guests on a daily basis.
-Whether or not you take images on a smart phone, or whether you have the latest and greatest photographic gear, taking photographs allows you to capture moments in time and to capture memories and emotions that can be enjoyed for a lifetime.
+These are the 10 tips for wildlife photography that I have picked up in my time guiding.
+Living and working in the photographic wilderness oasis Londolozi allows me to nurture this passion.
+I get to share it with guests on a daily basis.
+Whether you take images on a smartphone, or whether you have the latest and greatest photographic gear, taking photographs allows you to capture moments in time and to capture memories and emotions that can be enjoyed for a lifetime.
 Furthermore, the principles of photography remain much the same irrespective of your gear, or experience with photography.

-Whether photographically inclined or not, I am often asked by guests to explain what I believe to be the basics or fundamentals of wildlife photography.
-Despite the fact that I am by no means an expert on all things photography related, I like to make use of the following 10 tips, which have assisted me in taking my photography from strength to strength.
+I am often asked by guests to explain what I believe to be the basics or fundamentals of wildlife photography.
+I am by no means an expert on all things photography-related.
+Despite this fact, I like to make use of the following 10 tips.
+They have assisted me in taking my photography from strength to strength.

 I am guilty of forgetting this myself on occasion.
 Sometimes I am all too focused on capturing the perfect moment that I forget to just enjoy the sighting.
 It is easy to become frustrated with the scene, the setting, the light, and all other conditions that are for the most part, beyond our control.
 If you have been shooting on the wrong setting by accident, or forgotten to change settings back to normal from the evening before and you land up missing the shot… so what?
 It can be frustrating but don’t let that ruin your experience.
 Sometimes the best thing to do is simply to put your camera down, observe, and enjoy!